 Guidelines for File Papers

-The masters degree program in exercise science requires students to complete a 4-credit Research Thesis (ES 599) or complete and submit two formal file papers to the School of Health, Physical Education and Recreation (HPER).
+The masters degree program in exercise science requires students to complete a 4-credit Research Thesis (ES 599) or complete and submit two formal file papers to the School of Health and Human Performance.
 Submission of the File Papers constitutes a non-thesis option and requires the student to complete at least four additional elective credits to attain the minimum of 32 credits required for the degree.

 File papers may be part of the assigned work of a course, such as the review paper required in ES 531 Advanced Seminar or a paper associated with a directed study or another course.
 The paper must represent scholarly work and demonstrate that the student has put original thought into the product.